H&J Medical Supplies Education Hub

 VA Benefits & TRICARE

-Veterans, active-duty service members, and their families have unique healthcare options through the Department of Veterans Affairs (VA) and TRICARE.
-These programs often cover a wide range of medical services, including DME, but eligibility varies based on service history and duty status.
+Veterans, active‑duty service members and their families have unique healthcare options through the Department of Veterans Affairs (VA) and TRICARE.
+These programmes often cover a wide range of medical services, including durable medical equipment, but eligibility varies based on service history and duty status.

-- VA Health Care: VA may cover DME if it is determined to be necessary for treating a service-connected or non-service-connected condition.
-Veterans might also receive assistive devices (e.g., prosthetics) through specialized VA programs.
+• VA Health Care: The VA may cover durable medical equipment if it is necessary for treating a service‑connected or non‑service‑connected condition.
+Veterans might also receive assistive devices such as prosthetics through specialised VA programmes.

 Yes, but the VA generally requires you to use VA facilities and suppliers for covered items.
 Medicare may act as secondary coverage in some situations.

-Work-related injuries or illnesses might require durable medical equipment for recovery, such as braces, crutches, or specialized beds.
+Work‑related injuries or illnesses might require durable medical equipment for recovery, such as braces, crutches or specialised beds.
 Workers’ compensation (often regulated by state laws) can cover these costs if you follow the correct procedures.

 Key Points

-- Seek treatment from approved providers if required by your state’s workers’ comp guidelines.
+• Seek treatment from approved providers if required by your state’s workers’ compensation guidelines.

-- Ensure that any DME prescribed is documented as related to the work injury.
+• Ensure that any durable medical equipment prescribed is documented as related to the work injury.

 Mental & Behavioral Health Coverage

-Mental and behavioral health services can include therapy, psychiatric evaluations, and sometimes specialized equipment or assistive devices.
-Coverage for these services has been expanding under federal parity laws, but it still varies among insurers.
+Mental and behavioral health services can include therapy, psychiatric evaluations and sometimes specialised equipment or assistive devices.
+Coverage for these services has expanded under federal parity laws, but it still varies among insurers.

 Medicare & Medicaid Coverage

-- Medicare Part B: Covers outpatient mental health services, including therapy and counseling.
+• Medicare Part B: Covers outpatient mental health services, including therapy and counselling.
 Some forms of adaptive equipment may be covered if deemed medically necessary.

-- NYS Medicaid: Broad coverage for mental health, including in-home or community-based services, especially for severe mental illness or developmental disabilities.
-Specialized devices (like communication devices) might be covered with proper justification.
+• NYS Medicaid: Provides broad coverage for mental health, including in‑home or community‑based services, especially for severe mental illness or developmental disabilities.
+Specialised devices (like communication devices) might be covered with proper justification.

 Myth Buster: Mental health services are as critical as physical health services.
 Many insurance plans are now required to offer comparable coverage for both.